The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 However if you like to be undependable from your ground glass, since it takes time and quite some efforts, especially when taking pictures of sport or other events, you'll need to replace the infinity stops and adjust the infinity eccentric screw, then you'll have to recalibrate the Kalart Range Finder.
 After you finished this job, you can rely on the side mounted Kalart Range finder and shoot whenever you like, without first focusing on the ground glass.

 Adjusting the rangefinder begins with the replacing of the infinity stops.
 The infinity stops are normally set for a 127 or 135 mm focal length lens.
 To reset these stops unscrew the tiny little screws just enough to move the infinity stop fore and backwards.
 Place the Camera on a tripod and after mounting the Aero you may focus on a subject some hundred yards away using the ground glass and a good magnifier.
 Now when having the far away subject clear and sharp on your ground glass, you may shift the infinity stops against the front standard of the camera and screw the little screws to lock the infinity stops at that position.
-Now you can recalibrate the rangefinder.
+Having done that you can recalibrate the rangefinder.

 Using the Personalized Speed.